25th Arabian Gulf Cup: Controversies

+Opening ceremony

 Ahead of the opening ceremony, a scuffle ensued in the VIP section of the Basra International Stadium.
 Sheikh Fahad al-Nasser, who represents Kuwait's emir, was unable to enter as a result, and the Kuwaiti delegation left the stadium soon after.
 The Iraqi representatives apologised for the incident.

+Crowd stampede

-A stampede outside Basra International Stadium, ahead of the final, killed between one and four people and injured at least 60 others, according to reports.
+A stampede outside Basra International Stadium, ahead of the final, killed one person and injured up to 60 others, according to reports.
 The incident was said to have been caused by thousands of fans without tickets turning up to the match early while the gates were still closed.
 In the afternoon, Basra authorities said the situation was under control and that the crowds had moved away from the stadium, and the final match went underway as scheduled.

-Sheikh Hamad Bin Khalifa Bin Ahmed Al-Thani, president of the Arab Gulf Cup Football Federation, praised the outstanding organization of the 25th Arabian Gulf Cup by hosts Iraq, calling it a big success.